Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 Overall difficulty Beginner-friendly Intermediate

 My recommendation: if you’re new to houseplants, start with a rubber plant.
-Build your confidence, learn the basics, and then graduate to the fiddle leaf fig when you’re ready for a challenge.
+Build your confidence and learn the basics, then graduate to the fiddle leaf fig when you’re ready for a challenge.

 Helpful Video Guide